dzapataHDI/nomemory/Introducing-MockUnits.md

 **Example 2.** Obtaining a `Map<Double, Boolean>` from an `Iterable<Double>`:

-Note that this time the keys are in ordered of their iteration:
+This time we want the map implementation to be a `LinkedHashMap`.

 ```java
 Iterable<Double> iterable = unmodifiableList(asList(0.1, 0.2, 0.3, 0.4, 0.5));
 Map<Double, Boolean> map = mock.bools().mapKeys(LinkedHashMap.class, iterable).val();
 ```

-Possible output:
+Possible output (Note that this time the keys are in ordered of their iteration):
 ```
 {0.1=true, 0.2=true, 0.3=false, 0.4=false, 0.5=true}
 ```